mercuryoio/api-migration-docs/Widget_API_Mercuryo_v1.6.md

 ### 6. TEST

-You should provide all your test personal/server ip’s for whitelist to use Mercuryo’s sandbox.
+You should provide all your test personal/server IPs for whitelist to use Mercuryo’s sandbox.
 Contact your Mercuryo manager for it

 How to use parameters